-Ready-to-eat meals or MREs are military field rations that are becoming increasingly popular with preppers.
+Ready-to-eat meals, or MREs, are military field rations becoming increasingly popular with preppers.
 It’s illegal to sell military MREs (although they sometimes pop up on eBay), but several companies sell similar products for civilians.

-MREs don’t come with a set expiration date, and their shelf life is temperature-dependent.
+MREs don’t have a set expiration date, and their shelf life is temperature-dependent.

 So how are you supposed to know how long they’ll last?